Forest, Land and Agriculture (FLAG)

 Key requirements of the SBTi FLAG Guidance

-2. Set near-term FLAG science-based targets: 5-10 year emissions reduction targets in line with limiting warming to 1.5°C.
+2. Set near-term FLAG science-based targets: 5-10 year emissions reduction targets in line with climate science.

 3. Set long-term FLAG science-based targets: Use the SBTi Corporate Net-Zero Standard to set targets to reduce at least 72% of emissions by no later than 2050.